 The small connections and chance meetings that we encounter regularly are often the start of something much bigger.

-Now that you have a clear objective in mind and you know how to put together an outline you can work on your elevator pitch.
+To be successful, you need to have a clear objective in mind (letting people know what benefits you offer), and a simple outline you can work from to deliver your elevator pitch.

-Whether your call to action points them toward your website or not, you know that anybody who is interested in connecting with you will want to Google you and check out your website.
+Whether your call to action directs the prospect to give you a call or visit your website, you probably realize that anybody who is interested in connecting with you will want to search for you on Google and check out your website.

-Apartment Investor Pro websites are designed specifically for real estate investors.
+Apartment Investor Pro websites are designed specifically for apartment investors.
 They can be easily customized for your needs and content.
 Plus they come at a fraction of the cost that you would incur if you had your site built from scratch.